Frequently Asked Questions for Outgoing Study Abroad & Exchange Students

 Will the services offered at my host university be the same as those offered at HPU?

-While participating on an HPU study abroad program, you will still be able to access, from a distance, the support provided at HPU (e.g., library reference assistance, counseling services, academic advising, Office of Study Abroad).
+While participating on an HPU study abroad program, you will still be able to access, from a distance, the support provided at HPU (e.g., library reference assistance, academic advising, Office of Global Education).
 Due to the distance and local policies and procedures, however, you may find that some support from HPU is limited.

 Will my housing abroad be similar to my housing at HPU?